LunarMoonDev/mlops-streaming-service-v2/README.md

 - make sure model registry is present with the `run_id` model
 - make `run.sh` executable wiht `chmod` and run it
 - run `./run.sh` and it will output the logs for integration testing

+- you can also run `make --help` command to see options that are include in the Makefile (or read Makefile on possible commands)
+    - it should contain list of commands prepared for this project (make sure make is installed in windows!)